 - contact your GP via phone or mail if you show symptoms

-- or if you can’t reach them, try this backup helpline: 800 129 921 or 1212.
-They will discuss your case and give you further recommendations.
+- or the national helpline at 1221.
+They will discuss your case and give you further recommendations

 Please note that if you choose postal delivery, all the required personal documents must be either originals or notarized copies, with the exception of passports, ID cards or EHIC, which can be regular copies and do not need to be notarized.
 You should send them as a registered letter.